matthewpalmer/Charter/Backend/README.md

 - Running the database reformatting script, `node db-format.js`
 - Creating indexes on the database, `db.emails.createIndex({date: 1})`
 - Run the mail listener script with `forever start mail.js` (note that you have to be subscribed to the Swift mailing lists and have your DNS set up correctly for [mailin.io](http://mailin.io/doc))
-- After the first email comes in, manuall find and set its archiveURL to be correct (emails that come in after it will have their archiveURL determined by this document).
-This has to occur after the first email in case there is a large time gap between importing from the archives and when we start our mail listener.
+- ~~After the first email comes in, manually find and set its archiveURL to be correct (emails that come in after it will have their archiveURL determined by this document).
+This has to occur after the first email in case there is a large time gap between importing from the archives and when we start our mail listener.~~ archiveURLs are pretty broken, we're going to need a better approach.

   ```js
   db.emails.update({